Shresht7/PSFavorite/README.md

 - [`Get-PSFavoritePath`](./Module/Public/Get-PSFavoritePath.ps1) - Get the path to the favorites file.
 - [`Optimize-PSFavorite`](./Module/Public/Optimize-PSFavorite.ps1) - Optimize the favorites file by removing duplicates and sorting entries.
 - [`Initialize-PSFavorite`](./Module/Public/Initialize-PSFavorite.ps1) - Initialize the favorites file and directory.

+> [!TIP]
+> Remember, `Get-Help` is your friend!
+Use it to learn more about each cmdlet and its parameters.

 ---